I have been admitted to the hospital exactly

 While I have you, I want to show you the bag I use for my hospital visits.
 I’ve been using it for years (through college, on overnight trips, etc.) and it’s still in perfect condition.
 It’s well worth the investment to have a well-made pack if you’re going to use it like this.

-I also have a Wonder Woman pack that my friend gave me when I started my cancer journey, and it goes with me to my day visits.
+I also have a Wonder Woman backpack that my friend gave me when I started my cancer journey, and it goes with me to my day visits.

 A few things to leave home